Tai-Hsien/MeshSegNet/README.md

 (*<https://ieeexplore.ieee.org/abstract/document/8984309>) mentioned the
 multi-label graph-cut method to refine the predicted results.
 To do that, by implementing
 <pre><code>python step6_predict_with_post_processing_pygco.py</pre></code>
-or
-<pre><code>python step6_predict_with_post_processing_gco.py</pre></code>

-The first one is to implement multi-label graph cut based on python package [pygco](https://github.com/amueller/gco_python).
+The multi-label graph cut is implemented by the python package [pygco](https://github.com/amueller/gco_python).
-The second one is based on a MATLAB code, tooth_segmentation_refinement_mat.m, in <https://github.com/Tai-Hsien/MeshSegNet/tree/master/gco-v3.0/matlab> and [gco-v3.0.zip](http://mouse.cs.uwaterloo.ca/code/gco-v3.0.zip)
-<https://vision.cs.uwaterloo.ca/code/> (also provided in this repo).
-Since the MATLAB gco requires the proper MATLAB environment setup and MATLABEngine API for python, we suggest the first way, which is based on pygco and is more efficent in terms of computing time and memory use.
-Both of them will generate the same result.

 Citation
 --------